 The Derwent World Patents Index is used every day around the world by patent professionals – from examiners to innovators and the attorneys who support them.

-DWPI provides the most extensive view of patent activity in emerging and growing markets by providing the world’s most comprehensive collection of global patent data in English – more than 62 authorities covering over 30 languages.
+DWPI provides the most extensive view of patent activity in emerging and growing markets by providing the world’s most comprehensive collection of global patent data in English – 61 sources covering over 30 languages.
 Nearly 86% of abstracted records in DWPI originate from non-English patent records.

 Searching patents from many authorities can create massive data overload.
 DWPI patent families ensure you don’t encounter duplicate inventions.
 Our invention-based records allow you to see the full global protection for a single invention, instead of one record per patent – saving you valuable research time.

 DWPI uses unbiased coding and indexing systems, which are intellectually and consistently applied across all patent authorities and technologies.
-Our unique coding and indexing system applies 20+ sections of Derwent classification and over 25K active manual codes to every record, providing unsurpassed searchability.
+Our unique coding and indexing system consists of 20+ sections and over 25K manual codes, making it easy to locate the most relevant patent documents from the global patent corpus.

 Within DWPI, users can easily conduct targeted searches of chemical patent data in the Chemical Patent Index (CPI).
-This data is also available through The Scientific & Technical Information Network (STN).
+This data is also available through DWPI on STN.

 DPCI provides an invention-level view of patent and literature citations, forward and backward and allows you to obtain all citations relevant to inventions or patent families.
 This unique lens on patent data allows you to gather comprehensive patent lists faster, freeing time and resources.